 You get great features as well; the mouse has a powerful sensor equipped with Microsoft’s BlueTrack technology.
 This lets it track motion on almost any surface, giving you the freedom to travel with and use your mouse on the go.

-4. Logitech MX Master 3 – Regular mouse with advanced features
+4. Logitech MX Master 3 – Large Ergonomic Productivity Mouse

-For a regular device, this unit does come with some advanced features that make using it a breeze and allows users to quickly go through their tasks.
+This is a premium mouse, however.
+This unit does comes with advanced features that make using it a breeze and allows users to quickly go through their tasks.

 It’s a wireless mouse that uses either Bluetooth or Logitech’s unifying dongle that can be used with several other of Logitech’s supported devices like keyboards.